vmware-tanzu/secrets-manager/docs/_pages/0260-changelog.md

 ### Security

 * VSecM Safe has stricter validation routines for its identity.
-* Added VSecM Keygen: a utility application that generates VSecM Safe’s bootstrapping keys if you want an extra level of security and control the creation of the root key.
+* Added VSecM Keygen: a utility application that generates VSecM Safe's bootstrapping keys if you want an extra level of security and control the creation of the root key.